miloskroulik/registration/README.md

 1. (Optional) Adjust the default registration states at /admin/config/workflow/workflows.
 This link is available via the Workflow menu item in the Configuration menu of Drupal administration.
 1. (Optional) Adjust general module settings at /admin/structure/registration-settings.
 This link is available from the main Configuration page of Drupal administation.
+1. (Optional) Registrations are fully fieldable, so optionally extend your registration types with additional fields.
+For example, if your site allows users to register for classes, it may be useful to add biographical data such as First name and Last name fields to your registration type.
+These fields automatically appear on the registration form.

 DIFFERENCES FROM DRUPAL 7 VERSION